ASVAL progressi e attualitą nel trattamento delle varici per il benessere delle gambe

-AN INNOVATIVE AESTHETIC MINIMALLY INVASIVE SURGICAL APPROACH FOR THE TREATMENT OF VARICOSE VEINS AIMING TO PRESERVE THE SAPHENOUS VEIN AND TO RECOVER A QUICK RECOVERY OF DAILY ACTIVITIES
+AN INNOVATIVE AESTHETIC MINIMALLY INVASIVE SURGICAL APPROACH FOR THE TREATMENT OF VARICOSE VEINS AIMING TO PRESERVE THE SAPHENOS VEIN AND QUICK RECOVERY OF DAILY ACTIVITIES

 Varicose veins are extremely common in our population, they are estimated as affecting 30 to 50% of women and 20 to 30% of men.
-This disease is more frequent because of the aging population and the increasing lifestyle problems.
+This disease is more frequently because of the aging population and increasing lifestyle problems.

 Varicose veins cause several problems: